scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 # Flexible and safe tuples in Scala 3

-Tuples are completely revisited in Scala 3.
+Tuples are revisited and completely rethought in Scala 3.
-They are more **flexible**, more dynamic and support a **new range of operations**.
+They are more **flexible**, more dynamic and support a **wider range of operations**.
-This is enabled by new and powerful features in the Scala 3 compiler.
+This is enabled by new and powerful language features.

-In this post we will explore the new capabilities of tuples before looking under the hood to learn how the improvements in the Scala 3 compiler enable to implement type safe operations on tuples.
+In this post we will explore the new capabilities of tuples before looking under the hood to learn how the improvements in the Scala 3 type system enable to implement type safe operations on tuples.

 # The basics: what are tuples?